Fake Crypto Wallets: How To Spot And Avoid Getting Scammed

 When accessing the App Store or Google Play, check the developer name thoroughly.
 Legitimate wallets are built by known companies with a solid reputation.
 If the name looks unfamiliar, has typos, or feels slightly off, it’s a red flag.
 It only takes a few seconds to search the developer and confirm it’s the real one.

-3. Use Multi-Factor Authentication (2FA)
+3. Use TWO-Factor Authentication (2FA)

 Enabling 2FA adds a second layer of protection to your account.
 Even if someone gets your password, they’ll still need a second code.
 Usually sent to your phone or generated by an app to get in.
 Many trusted wallets now support 2FA.
 If yours does, turn it on immediately.